SunMax44/SkyWell/README.md

 ## 🔍 Overview

-Our system provides **personalized weather alerts** based on satellite data and a user’s specific health profile.
+Our system provides **personalized alerts** based on satellite data and a user’s specific health profile.
 Whether you have pollen allergies, asthma, or heart issues, our platform helps you **act smarter** by adapting your routine to your condition and environment — **proactively**.

 ---